front door

 On Friday 29 July 1932, the four once again travel across the forest, greens and browns making an impressionist painting as the train rattles along the now-familiar line.
 At Christchurch, they hire a taxi to take them to the old girl’s address, a sense of anticipation building.
 They take tea on the lawn, watching the sun set in a riot of reds and oranges.
 Then they go inside and to their rooms to robe.

 The drawing room has been cleared of furniture and the old girl places the three challengers in order round the walls, then opens the door and calls the initiand forward.
 She begins the rite and the initiand replies, then steps in, standing in the centre with legs slightly apart and arms outstretched, facin to the left.
 The old girl closes the door: the atmosphere crackles just as it does at Crotona meetings.
-Slightly unsteadily at first, but building in confidence, a man issues the first challenge, the demon entities almost palpable in his voice by the end.
-Passing the first challenge the young woman turns clockwise and the other woman issues the second challenge, tension building, a sense of power that, in all honesty, wasn’t even present at the Crotona meetings, let alone in Southampton.
+Slightly unsteadily at first, but building in confidence, a man issues the first challenge, and the initiand responds, passing the first challenge.
+She turns clockwise and for the second challenge, issued by he other woman.
+The tension gives a sense of power that, in all honesty, isn't even present at the Crotona meetings, let alone in Southampton.

-The third challenge is almost unbearable, the sense of pressing against a veil even more intense than at the guided meditation.
+The third challenge gives a sense of pressing against some sort of veil even more intense than at the guided meditation.
 Just before the end of her last speech, the young woman moves her hands to her shoulders, loosening two ties and, as she utters the final words, letting the robe fall to the floor.
 Beneath it she is naked.
-Now initiate, she raises her hands, the old girl’s words dissipating the power.
+Now initiate, she raises her hands, the old girl's words dissipating the power.
 The initiate moves to each of the others in turn, kissing them and closing the rite.

 They move through to the dining room where drinks and biscuits await them.
-The old girl makes coffee – only she seems aware that the initiate is still naked.
+The old girl makes coffee - she seems to be the only one aware that the initiate is still naked.
 She smiles.
 This is a group.

 By December, there have been several developments.
-A romance has developed between the young woman and the younger of the Southampton men; Sullivan’s next episode, “The Dragon and the Elementals” has arrived and, unknown to the others, the old girl has written to Sullivan explaining about the ritual and asking permission to form a study group within the fellowship.
-This is not unheard of and Sullivan has, after some thought, granted permission, partly on the basis that they’ll probably do it anyway.
+A new couple, friends of the old colonel, have moved down from London to join the Crotona Fellowship.
+A romance has developed between the young woman and the younger of the Southampton men; Sullivan's next episode, "The Dragon and the Elementals" has arrived and, unknown to the others, the old girl has written to Sullivan explaining about the ritual and asking permission to form a study group within the fellowship.
+This is not unheard of and Sullivan has, after some thought, granted permission, partly on the basis that they'll probably do it anyway.

 I beg your pardon?

-You’ll be needing six.
-You’ve the two youngsters for the Prince and Princess, blue and green are obvious, you’re silver.
-You need a gold and although it’s presumptuous I’d like you to consider me.
+You'll be needing six or more.
+You've the two youngsters for the Prince and Princess, blue and green are obvious, you're silver.
+You need a gold and although it's presumptuous we - my wife and I - would like you to consider me.

 Is it that obvious?

-I don’t think any of the others have spotted it yet, but they will.
-It was obvious to me at Lammas.
-I think you tried the “Twilght” initiation as a real physical ritual.
+I don't think any of the others have spotted it yet, but they will.
+It was obvious to us at Lammas.
+We're pretty certain that you tried the "Twilght" initiation as a real physical ritual.

 Yes, we did.